 - Formal Epistemology and Philosophy of Science (Prof. Jan Sprenger)

-- History of Philosophy I: British Idealism and its Cultural Context (Prof. Guido Bonino)
+- History of Philosophy I (Prof. Guido Bonino)

 - Mind and Language (Prof. Alberto Voltolini)

 - Philosophy of Art (Prof. Tiziana Andina)